 Think of it in terms of a flashback – something trauma survivors can definitely relate too.
 The flashback itself is simply a memory of something that happened in the past.
 Granted it can be a very traumatic memory, but it’s still a memory.
 You aren’t reliving that same event right now (even though it can feel like it).
 The way that you think about that memory and the power and energy that you give it, has a direct impact on how you not only recover from that memory in the moment, but how you move forward and deal with similar memories in the future.

-So, there you have it, a brief intro into why I’ve began this journey of exploring how NLP can help with overcoming anxiety and with trauma recovery.
+So, there you have it, a brief intro into why I’ve begun this journey of exploring how NLP can help with overcoming anxiety and with trauma recovery.

 Matthew Pappas, CLC